hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ![Successful in-band GET command](/img/successfulinbandget.png "Successful in-band GET command")

+## When do you get the Chif Driver not found error ?

+### Issuing in-band commands on a non-iLO based server

+The most typical situation is when you are logged as a privileged user in a non-iLO based server, a virtual machine or a laptop, and you issue an iLOrest command or launch a Python or PowerShell script performing in-band Redfish commands.

-But what happens if you SSH into a non iLO based server or into a virtual machine ?
-In both cases, there is no iLO right underneath the operating system.
-Hence the CHIF driver, although present somewhere on disk, cannot not be be loaded in the OS kernel and the application (iLOrest, SUM, iSUT) returns an error because it cannot connect to it.
+In those cases, there is no iLO underneath the operating system.
+Hence the CHIF driver, although present as a file somewhere on disk, cannot not be be loaded in the OS kernel and the application (iLOrest, SUM, iSUT) returns the error because it cannot connect to it.

 The following picture shows an SSH privileged session into a VMware virtual machine and an iLOrest in-band management command returning the error.